gizatechxyz/Giza-Hub/verifiable_principal_component_analysis/tutorial/PrincipalComponentsAnalysisTutorial.md

 ## Implementing PCA using Orion

-At this stage, we will be reproducing the Principal component analysis functions now that we have generated our X and Y Fixedpoint Tensors.
+At this stage, we will be reproducing the Principal component analysis functions now that we have generated our X, y and Xstd Fixedpoint Tensors.
 We will begin by creating a separate file for our PCA functions file named `helper.cairo` to host all of our core functions.

 ### PCA Core functions